Gov. Parson, you must tell Missourians we must stay home

 Kelsey Thompson, executive director, Missouri Chapter, American Academy of Pediatrics

-Terry Reese, MSN APRN FNP-BC, president and Heidi N. Lucas, State Director, Missouri Nurses Association
+Terry Reese, MSN APRN FNP-BC, president, Heidi N. Lucas State Director, Missouri Nurses Association

 Joseph E. Pierle, chief executive officer, Missouri Primary Care Association